-Duties of the TCPS district governing board: A TCPS district governing board shall provide educational programming for each school-age child enrolled in the district, develop a philosophy of education principles and goals for its schools, submit required reports and audits prescribed for all school districts, maintain school buildings and facilities so that they are clean and safe, select curriculum and instructional materials used in the school, and train staff to meet any of the requirements of a school district described in Title 14 that apply to the TCPS district.
+Duties of the TCPS district governing body: A TCPS district governing body shall provide educational programming for each school-age child enrolled in the district, develop a philosophy of education principles and goals for its schools, submit required reports and audits prescribed for all school districts, maintain school buildings and facilities so that they are clean and safe, select curriculum and instructional materials used in the school, and train staff to meet any of the requirements of a school district described in Title 14 that apply to the TCPS district.
 A TCPS district shall establish procedures to reduce and prevent truancy.
 A TCPS district shall provide Special Education and gifted student services necessary to comply with federal and state laws and regulations.
 A TCPS shall further comply with bilingual-bicultural education statutory requirements.

-School boards indemnification: A TCPS district shall establish its own school board.
-A TCPS board shall insure or indemnify and protect any members of the board, or any agent, employee, teacher, student, teacher officer, member of the supervisory, or administrative staff of the school district against financial loss or expense as do other district school boards.
+School governing body indemnification: A TCPS district shall establish its own school governing body.
+A TCPS governing body shall insure or indemnify and protect any members of the governing body, or any agent, employee, teacher, student, teacher officer, member of the supervisory, or administrative staff of the school district against financial loss or expense as do other district school boards.